 Categories: Breastfeeding, Pumping

-Finding the right size breast flange or shield will help you increase milk output and have the most comfortable pumping sessions possible.
-Don’t know what size you need?
-Follow these steps below to find the right size breast flange.
+Finding the right size for your breast flange or shield will help you ensure appropriate milk output and have the most comfortable pumping sessions possible.
+Don’t know what size breast shield you need?
+Find out more below!

 What is a flange?